 Tails' Skypatrol (テイルスのスカイパトロール) is a Sonic the Hedgehog spin-off game for the Sega Game Gear which was released exclusively in Japan.
-Players assume command of Miles "Tails" Prower in a permanent flying state, who joins a "Sky Patrol" in hope of saving an island by defeating the evil villainess Witchcart, whom turns any that oppose her into crystals with her magic.
+Players assume command of Miles "Tails" Prower in a permanent flying state, who must save an island by defeating the evil villainess Witchcart.
 This is the only appearance by Witchcart and her companions in any Sonic or Sonic-related game.
 Dr. Eggman, the villain of most Sonic games, is not featured in the game nor referenced.

 The game appears designed for younger audiences but is extremely difficult, as Tails falling, bumping into an object or touching the ground makes the player lose a life.